Philippe Pétain: Critic of government policy

 Some argue that Pétain, as France's most senior soldier after Foch's death, should bear some responsibility for the poor state of French weaponry preparation before World War II.
-But Pétain was only one of many military and other men on a very large committee responsible for national defence, and interwar governments frequently cut military budgets.
+Others say that Pétain was one of many on a large committee responsible for national defence, and interwar governments frequently cut military budgets.
 In addition, with the restrictions imposed on Germany by the Versailles Treaty there seemed no urgency for vast expenditure until the advent of Hitler.
 It is argued that while Pétain supported the massive use of tanks he saw them mostly as infantry support, leading to the fragmentation of the French tank force into many types of unequal value spread out between mechanised cavalry (such as the SOMUA S35) and infantry support (mostly the Renault R35 tanks and the Char B1 bis).
 Modern infantry rifles and machine guns were not manufactured, with the sole exception of a light machine-rifle, the Mle 1924.
-The French heavy machine gun was still the Hotchkiss M1914, a capable weapon but decidedly obsolete compared to the new automatic weapons of German infantry.
+The French heavy machine gun was still the Hotchkiss M1914, obsolete when compared to the new automatic weapons of German infantry.
 A modern infantry rifle was adopted in 1936 but very few of these MAS-36 rifles had been issued to the troops by 1940.
 A well-tested French semiautomatic rifle, the MAS 1938–39, was ready for adoption but it never reached the production stage until after World War II as the MAS 49.
-As to French artillery it had, basically, not been modernised since 1918.
-The result of all these failings is that the French Army had to face the invading enemy in 1940, with the dated weaponry of 1918.
-Pétain had been made, briefly, Minister of War in 1934.
-Yet his short period of total responsibility could not reverse 15 years of inactivity and constant cutbacks.
-The War Ministry was hamstrung between the wars and proved unequal to the tasks before them.
+French artillery had not been modernised since 1918.
+The result of all these failings is that the French Army had to face the invading enemy in 1940 with the dated weaponry of 1918.
+Pétain had been made Minister of War in 1934, but could not reverse 15 years of inactivity and constant cutbacks.
 French aviation entered the War in 1939 without even the prototype of a bomber aeroplane capable of reaching Berlin and coming back.
 French industrial efforts in fighter aircraft were dispersed among several firms (Dewoitine, Morane-Saulnier and Marcel Bloch), each with its own models.
-On the naval front, France had purposely overlooked building modern aircraft carriers and focused instead on four new conventional battleships, not unlike the German Navy.